radius-project/docs/docs/content/community.md

 ## GitHub Issues & repositories

-GitHub access is optional and not required to try out and run Project Radius.
+GitHub access is optional and not required to try out and run Radius.
 If you would like to directly file Issues and have access to the source code, please contact your Radius Core Team contact.

 ## How can I get involved?